 Devolver Digital is many things: a voice of the counterculture in video games, an outlet for independent creators with visions that rarely align with those of traditional publishers, a champion of the people that’s not afraid to mercilessly mock the games industry.
-But most of all, Devolver is a principled, well-run company that helped reshape indie publishing in less than a decade.
+But most of all, Devolver is a principled, well-run company that helped reshape indie publishing.

 Mike Wilson is Devolver’s ‘Funslinger-in-chief’, and was already an industry veteran when he co-founded the company in 2009 with Harry Miller, Rick Stults, Nigel Lowrie, and Graeme Struthers.
 Wilson’s career up to that point was an illustrious one: he’d helped launch Quake at id Software, had a hand in setting up and running the iconic Ion Storm, co-founded the Gathering of Developers which brought together heavy hitters like 3D Realms and Epic Games, tried his hand at filmmaking, and had (with others) set up the independent games label Gamecock Media Group.